dyne/dnscrypt-proxy/man/dnscrypt-proxy.8.markdown

     will remain valid for the next <margin> minutes.
 The exit code is 0 if a valid certificate can be used, 2 if no valid certificates can be used, 3 if a timeout occurred, and 4 if a currently valid certificate is going to expire before <margin>.
-The margin is always specificied in minutes.
+The margin is always specified in minutes.

   * `-T`, `--tcp-only`: always use TCP.
 A connection made using UDP